Home / Blog /

 Support managers in having emotional conversations with employees.

-The pandemic broke down many of the barriers between work and life, which is a great thing, but it also means that managers are now more regularly discussing emotional and mental health concerns with employees.
+Managers are now more regularly called upon to discuss emotional and mental health concerns with employees.
 Help make this new part of their role easier by providing training, toolkits, job aids, and talking points.

 Create a psychologically safe environment for managers, too.